DeClercqJan/technical-assignment-back-end-engineer-DeClercqJan/README.md

 composer available in CLI.
 At least version 2.1

 php version 8.2 locally installed.
-TODO: may want to put everything in Docker for ease of use, maybe even make command that does everything

 commands below use symfony in CLI e.g. symfony console doctrine:migrations:migrate atlernatively, you can use php bin/console doctrine:schema:validate but then you need to have php available and use a different webserver